thecodrr/docgen/docs/contributor-guide.md

 ## Cross-platform compatibility

-Doctave runs on Mac, Linux, and Windows, which means you need to be careful about not relying on platform-specific features.
-Most commonly for Doctave, this means you have to be careful when building filesystem paths.
+Docgen runs on Mac, Linux, and Windows, which means you need to be careful about not relying on platform-specific features.
+Most commonly for Docgen, this means you have to be careful when building filesystem paths.

 Luckily, Rust has a good solution for this: the `Path` and `PathBuf` structs.
 If you are familiar